psfoley/openfl/docs/install.initial.rst

 Initial Steps
 #############

+On every node in the federation you will need to install the |productName| package.

 1. Install a Python 3.6 virtual environment.
 Conda is preferred, but other virtual environments should work as well.
    Conda can either be installed via the `Anaconda <https://www.anaconda.com/products/individual>`_
    or `Miniconda <https://docs.conda.io/en/latest/miniconda.html>`_ distributions.